Profile Properties

 • PDF

-Configuration properties for IAP are summarized below.
-Much of the configuration occurs within Admin Essentials → Profiles but other configuration occurs in the various Admin Essentials → Service Config interfaces and within the properties.json file.
+Most of the configuration for the active profile happens within Admin Essentials → Profiles but other configuration occurs in the various Admin Essentials → Service Config interfaces and within the properties.json file.

 The following properties are configured within the Admin Essentials → Profiles →{active profile}->Configure Tab.
 Navigate to Edit Profile Properties and select the properties in the appropriate "section" discussed below.